-The Career Services Manager liaises with regional and multinational companies, creating a business network to offer employment and internship opportunities to AUD students and alumni.
-Through a series workshops and on campus events, students, graduates and employees are brought together that AUD's talent is employed by the market's leaders.
+The Career Services Division liaises with regional and multinational companies, creating a business network to offer employment and internship opportunities to AUD students and alumni.
+Through a series of workshops and on campus events, students, graduates and employees are brought together to benefit from the knowledge and information shared by market's leaders.
 The annual Career Fair is the epitome of the division's efforts in achieving student and employer networking.